DM Multimedia Ltd

 Mental Ray Environment Background Switcher Map

-Material Map Broswer showing Environment Production Shaders (Max 2009)
+Material Map Browser showing Environment Production Shaders (Max 2009)

 With this Map in Material Slot one rename it to Environment.
 This has slots for Background and Environment/Reflections.
 We will now create the maps for placing in these slots - leave these empty for now.